protontypes/open-sustainable-technology/README.md

 - [PyPSA-Eur-Sec](https://github.com/PyPSA/pypsa-eur-sec) - A Sector-Coupled Open Optimisation Model of the European Energy System.
 - [antaresViz](https://github.com/rte-antares-rpackage/antaresViz) - Visualize the results of Antares, an Open Source power system simulator meant to be used by anybody placing value in quantifying the adequacy or the economic performance of interconnected energy systems , at short or remote time horizons.
 - [antaresRead](https://github.com/rte-antares-rpackage/antaresRead) - Import, manipulate and explore the results of an Antares simulation.
+- [demandlib](https://github.com/oemof/demandlib) - With the demandlib you can create power and heat profiles for various sectors by scaling them to your desired demand.

 ### Analysis